MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal-aadp.md

 *Create-MIMMailboxApp.ps1* script could be found either in *Scripts.zip/Scripts/Service and Portal* or in *Service and Portal.zip\Service and Portal\Program Files\Microsoft Forefront Identity Manager\2010\Service\Scripts*.

-Unless your MIM Service mailbox is hosted in a national or government cloud, the only parameter you need to pass to the script is MIM Service email, e.g. MIMService@contoso.onmicrosoft.com.
+Unless your MIM Service mailbox is hosted in a national or government cloud, the only parameter you need to pass to the script is MIM Service email, for example, MIMService@contoso.onmicrosoft.com.

 From a PowerShell window start Create-MIMMailboxApp.ps1 with -MailboxAccountEmail <email> parameter and provide MIM Service email.